+What is the status of Social media in business?
 I will take part in the forthcoming Social Media Impact conference due to take place in Marrakech, Morocco on October 11-12.
 Here is an interview I delivered a few weeks ago in order to introduce my pitch over there.
-I have included a video recording of the interview as well as an embed of my presentation.

-What is social media’s place in the professional world today?
+What is social media’s place in the business world today?

 It’s actually quite different from what it used to be.
 We’re about eight years after the introduction of social media in the enterprise so my perspective in this SMI presentation in Marrakech will be that of somebody that manages social media in the enterprise and that has been doing so for the last five years.
 So obviously the kind of place we are in at the moment is that of the structuring of the initiative.
 We shall see three major phases in the project surrounding the presentation in social media within the enterprise: